The Phillips Library is pleased to announce the availability of a Francis E. Malamy Fellowship.

-Frances E. Malamy Fellowship
+About the Frances E. Malamy Fellowship

 The recipient will receive a $5,500 award, payable in two equal installments, at the middle and conclusion of his/her residency.
-The recipient will be expected to write a blog for the library or to present his/her research at a brown bag lunch.
+The recipient will be asked to write a blog for the library or to present his/her research at a brown bag lunch.
 This fellowship does not include housing.

 The Malamy fellowship is available to U.S. citizens, green card holders, and holders of an F1 student visa or a J1 practicum/training visa.

 Doctoral students, post-doctoral, academics, and independent scholars, as well as curators, and other library, archive and museum professionals, are welcome to apply.